 - Funding Programs

 Pre-conference Workshop - The Building Performance Institute Healthy House Principles (HHP) Certificate Prep

 Tuesday, January 21 from 1:00—5:00pm

 The Building Performance Institute (BPI) will be presenting a pre-conference training workshop for those interested in earning the Healthy Housing Principles (HHP) professional certificate!
 The HHP provides an overview of the factors in a home that can negatively affect health, fundamentals of what makes for a healthier living environment and the related terminology.
 Included in the training is the HHP Reference Guide and a code that can be used to take the BPI online exam to earn the new Healthy Housing Principles professional certificate.

 The training is open to all with a steep discount offered to those who are also attending the Conference on Health, Energy, and the Environment.
 The workshop trainers include: Kevin Kennedy of Children’s Mercy Hospital of Kansas City; Joe Medosch of Hayward Healthy Home Score; and Rick Hall of Building Science Professional Training LLC.

 For more information about BPI, please visit here.
 To register for the workshop, click the registration button below.

-Opportunities for conference attendees to earn continuing education credits are available for physicians, nurses, certified health education specialists, BPI healthy home evaluators, and architects.
-A minimal processing fee of $50 will be charged for CME credits.
+Opportunities for conference attendees to earn continuing education credits are available for BPI healthy home evaluators and architects.